De-Risking your Portfolio Prior to Retirement: The Pre-Retirement Glidepath

 For instance, look at Vanguard’s model target date fund above.
 This is an example of a pre-retirement glidepath.
 They start de-risking at age 40 for a planned retirement at age 65!

 International and US equities decrease steadily over 25 years as bond allocation increases.
 Five years before retirement, add short-term TIPS.
+Note the change in asset allocation 5 years from retirement.

 Does the average investor want to de-risk a portfolio 25 years before retirement?
 This seems excessive to me.
 Given that stocks win out over bonds during most 10-year periods, aren’t target date funds leaving a lot of returns on the portfolio by this gradual decrease in stocks over decades?